-And then what you have is this is modulated by cos 2 phi; and is modulated by cos 2 phi with cos 2 phi being 1 at x; where, phi is 0; cos 2 phi being minus 1 at y, where phi is 90.
-So, in between, cos 2 phi goes to 0 namely, at phi is equal 45.
-Therefore, this graph goes to 0 at 45.
-And then it increases, but becomes negative, because cos 2 phi is negative in that quarter - in that part of the range - in that range of phi.
-And then when it comes to minus x-axis, this is 135 somewhere around.
-Again cos 2 phi goes to 0 at 135.
-But, when phi is greater than 135 and 180 and 225, cos 2 phi goes through positive values; see it for yourself.
-So, that is essentially how we picture.
-So, you see the picture of the d x square minus y square, which is a pair of ((Refer Time: 14:16)) along the x-axis as well as along the y-axis, but with the opposite signs because of the cos 2 phi modulation -2 phi modulation.
-And this is an even function; you can see that, the plus x and minus x, plus y and minus y - they both have the same sign.
+And then, what you have is this is modulated by cos 2 phi it is modulated by cos 2 phi with cos 2 phi being 1 at x, where phi is 0 cos 2 phi being minus 1 at y, where phi is 90.
+So, in between cos 2 phi goes to 0, namely at phi is equal to 45.
+Therefore, the graph goes to 0 at 45, and then it increases, but becomes negative, because cos 2 phi is negative in that quadrant in that part of the range of in that range of phi.
+And then when it comes to minus x axis, this is 135 somewhere around again cos 2 phi goes to 0 at 135, but when phi is greater than 135, and 180 and 22 cos 2 phi goes through positive values, see it for yourself so that is essentially how we picture.

+So, you see the picture of the d x square minus y square, which is your pair of lobes along the x axis as well as along the y axis, but with the opposite signs, because of the cos 2 phi modulation 2 phi modulation.
+And this is an even function you can see that the plus x and minus x plus y and minus y they both have the same sign.

-Now, what about the other function?
-The other function is sin theta cos phi sin phi - cos phi sin phi.
-Therefore, it is sin square theta.
-So, the plot of sin square theta is the same as what we had before.
-But, since it is cos phi sin phi, we do not want to plot it along the x-axis, because it is obviously 0 at phi is equal to 0.
-You can see that, it is a maximum at phi is equal to 45, not 90, because at phi is equal to 45, cos phi is 1 by root 2; sin phi is 1 by root 2 - they both have the same value.
-Therefore, you see this function actually is between the two axes; it is not split by the axis.
-At both the axes, the function is actually 0, because phi is 0, phi is 90, phi is 180, and then phi is 270.
-So, on all the axes, the function goes to 0; but between the axes, the function goes through a maximum from 0 to 45; and then it goes to 0 from 45 to 90 and so on.
+Now, what about the other function the other function is sin theta sin theta cos phi sin phi cos phi sin phi, therefore it is sin square theta.
+So, the plot of sin square theta is the same as what we had before, but since it is cos phi sin phi we do not want to plot it along the x axis, because it is obviously 0 at phi is equal to 0.
+You can see that it is a maximum at phi is equal to 90 sorry at phi is equal to 45 not 90, because that phi is equal to 45 cos phi is 1 by root 2 sin phi is 1 by root 2 they both have the same value.
+Therefore, you see this function actually is between the two axis, it is not split by the axis.
+At both the axis the function is actually 0, because phi is 0, phi is 90, phi is 180, and then phi is 270.
+So, on all the axis, the function goes to 0, but between the axis the function goes through a maximum from 0 to 45, and then it goes to 0 from 45 to 90 and so on.

-So, the picture - you can see that, the picture starts with the middle of the axis; at x, it is 0; and at y also, it is 0.
-So, the bulk of the picture - bulk of the shape is in between the axes; and it is only a 45 degree tilt, because the difference between the d xy and d x square minus y square is a 45 degree angle.
-So, the shapes are determined by the way we represent the mathematical functions.
-And then the way we plot them in a spherical axis system or in a spherical polar coordinate system.
-So, these are for the d orbitals.
-I will show one f orbital as I mentioned in the last lecture.
+So, the picture you can see that the picture starts with the middle of the axis at x it is 0; and at y also it is 0.
+So, the bulk of the picture, bulk of the shape is in between the axis.
+And it is only a 45 degree tilt, because the difference between the d x y and d x square minus y square is a 45 degree angle.
+So, their shapes are determined by the way we represent the mathematical functions, and then the way we plot them in a spherical axis system or in the spherical polar coordinate system.
+So, these are for the big orbitials.
+I will show 1 f orbital as I mentioned in the last lecture.
 And then we will leave the rest to be seen by you.